What does life insurance cover me for?

 Non-binding nomination – This is not legally binding.
 The trustee will take your non-binding into consideration when making the life insurance payment on your behalf, in addition to other aspects of the law.

-Can I hold Recovery Insurance through my super?
+Can I hold Critical Illness and Trauma Insurance through my super?

-It is not possible to hold Recovery Insurance through your super.
-This is something which the government has enforced, so it applies to all insurance providers.
+It is not possible to set up Critical Illness and Trauma Insurance through your super.
+This is a legislative requirement aimed at ensuring your benefits do not get held within the superannuation system when you need to access them, so it applies to all insurance providers.

-Is the condition I claimed for excluded from the policy?
+What if the condition I claimed for is excluded from the policy?

-If the condition you claim for is excluded from the policy, then we will not be able to fulfil your claim.
-This is why it helps to completely understand what conditions you’re claimed for under your policy when you’re setting it up.
+If the condition you claim for is excluded from the policy, then we will not be able to pay your claim.

 What happens to my policy if I was to move overseas?